BSR-Server/FlexiblePCB/README.md

 **commandUpdateBlock**

 Enables `/updateBlock` command to update blocks in a box area.
-For both NC and PP updates, the source of the update is `Blocks.AIR`.
+For both NC updates, the source of the update is `Blocks.AIR`.
 For PP update, update will be send in every direction.

 **updateBlockCommandLimit**